mungerct/Stabilized_Navier_Stokes_Flow_FEniCSx/README.md

 <details>
 <summary>Overview</summary>
-  The solver uses stabilized stokes flow to solve for the outlet profile.
-To run the "StokesChannelFlow.py" file, you must also download the the "image2gmsh3D.py" and
+  The solver uses stabilized Navier-Stokes flow to solve for the outlet profile.
-  "image2inlet.py" files.
 You will also need a black and white .png file of the inlet shape (see "Plus.png" as an example).
 The second required input is the flowrate ratio between the inner and outer flow profiles.
 A flowrate ratio of 1 means all of the flow will come from the inner countour, while 0 means all of the flow is in the outer contour.

   There is a third optional parameter which is the length of the mesh elements (the small the number, the more elements).
-It is recommend to start with a mesh length input of 0.1 and gradually decrease from there to a suitable resolution.
-Please know that there is a currently a bug where as the mesh gets smaller, a presssure singularity will form and the pressure at the inlet will go towards infinity, this is why starting with a mesh length of 0.1 is recommended.
+It is recommend to start with a mesh length input of 0.05 (the width of the channel us non-dimensioanlized to be 1) and gradually decrease from there to a suitable resolution.

   The examples generated below used a flowrate ratio 0.5
 </details>